-Because the passage of basic skills and subject matter tests is required for program completion in Oregon, the state pass rate is 100%.
+Because the passage of subject matter tests is required for program completion in Oregon, the state pass rate is 100%.
 Individuals who do not pass the required tests are not considered to be program completers and are not eligible for Initial Teaching Licenses.
-Warner Pacific College is not classified as a low-performing institution.
+Warner Pacific University is not classified as a low-performing institution.